exercism/javascript/docs/EXERCISE_README_INSERT.md

 $ npm test
 ```

-In many test suites all but the first test have been skipped.
+In the test suites all tests but the first have been skipped.

-Once you get a test passing, you can unskip the next one by
+Once you get a test passing, you can enable the next one by
-changing `xit` to `it`.
+changing `xtest` to `test`.